 Viruses are transmitted by direct contact with the blood and/or secretions of an infected person.
 The transmission may involve inhaling droplets produced when an infected person coughs or sneezes, but some viruses, such as yellow fever, are usually transmitted by bites from insects that have previously fed on an infected person.
 Viruses penetrate the cell walls of body tissues bringing a payload of DNA or RNA that starts replicating inside the infected cells.
 When the cell dies, multiple copies of the virus are released and continue to infect other cells.
 The human body sometimes is able to build antibodies that prevent the replication of the virus to stop the infection.

 Vaccines consist of weakened viruses that stimulate the body's defenses to fight infection by the natural viruses.
-Vaccination was discovered by Edward Jenner (1749-1823), an English country doctor, who observed that milkmaids who got infected with cowpox only got a weak version of smallpox but did not get smallpox itself.
+Vaccination was developed by Edward Jenner (1749-1823), an English country doctor, who observed that milkmaids who got infected with cowpox only got a weak version of smallpox but did not get smallpox itself.
 Smallpox was greatly feared at the time because it killed one third of its victims and the survivors were left with unsightly scars.
 Jenner published his results in 1798.
 World-wide vaccination programs eliminated smallpox infections in 1977.

 Polio can cause partial or total paralysis.
 The polio virus enters the body through the mouth and attacks the nervous system.
 Vaccination with the Salk and the Sabin vaccines has reduced polio infections globally from 350,000 cases in 1988 to 1,652 cases in 2008.
 Polio is now endemic only in Nigeria, India, Pakistan, and Afghanistan, but great efforts are being made to eradicate it.
 In 2011, there was only one case of polio in India due to the implementation of an aggressive vaccination and monitoring program.
 The Global Polio Eradication Initiative put in place a plan for stopping all wild poliovirus transmission in the world by the end of 2012.
 The program was dealt a setback when Taliban gunmen killed nine female health workers who were immunizing children against polio in Pakistan in December 2012.
 The Taliban had described the anti-polio campaign as a cover for CIA espionage activities.